dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 this location setting would be lost if the form submission failed and the create page was reloaded.

-To finish with a brief run through of the rest of this method, Line (4) uses a common pattern for binding the fields of a Mapper entity to a HTML form.
+To finish this section with a brief run through of the rest of the create method, Line (4) uses a common pattern for binding the fields of a Mapper entity to a HTML form.
 Line (5) registers a function that Lift will call to process the contents of the form when it is submitted: